 Savoia Marchetti S.55.
 This innovative double-hulled flying boat first flew in 1924 and immediately started to achieve notable distance records.
-In Feb 1927, Francesco de Pinedo and his two man crew set off from Cagliari in a S.55 named 'Santa Maria', to start his epic 'Four Continents' flight.
+In Feb 1927, Francesco de Pinedo and his two man crew set off from Cagliari in a S.55 named 'Santa Maria' on their epic 'Four Continents' flight.
 Despite losing Santa Maria in a refuelling incident en route, he was able to complete the 29,180 mile flight in 'Santa Maria II', landing in Ostia 124 days later to much acclaim.
-In the same year, Joao Ribeiro de Barros flew an all red S.55 named 'Jahu' from Santiago Island to Fernando de Noronha Island, Brazil.
-This aircraft is housed in the TAM 'Asas de um sonho' museum in Sao Paulo after undergoing a meticulous restoration.
+In the same year Joao Ribeiro de Barros flew an all red S.55 named 'Jahu' from Santiago Island to Fernando de Noronha Island, Brazil (Jahu is currently housed in the TAM 'Asas de um sonho' museum in Sao Paulo after undergoing a meticulous restoration).
 In 1933 Italo Balbo led a squadron of 24 S.55X's in a tight V-formation from Italy to America and back, stopping at various locations en route.
-This venture gave rise to the term 'balbo' for this type of formation flying.
-S.55's were used by the Regia Aeronautica as a long range bomber and patrol but were put into reserve by WWII.
-Despite such rich history no decent kits were available.
-With only toy-like 1/72 Delta2 and 1/96 Glencoe kits, this was an aircraft that really deserved a decent model.
-Dora Wings have done just that.
-It is a highly detailed 1/72 kit loaded with accurate scale appropriate parts.
-Some parts show hints of 3-D printed mastering and much care will be required during construction.
+Ever since, the term 'balbo' is used for this type of formation flying.
+The S.55 was used by the Regia Aeronautica for long range bomber & patrol duties but were put into reserve by WWII.
+Despite such rich history no decent kits were available... only the toy-like Delta2 and Glencoe kits of the 'X" variant.
+This was an aircraft that really deserved a decent model and Dora Wings have provided just such a kit in 1/72 scale.
+It's highly detailed, loaded with accurate scale appropriate parts although some parts show hints of 3-D printed mastering, so much care will be required during construction.
 Their first boxing has markings for "Jahu" and "Santa Maria" but corrections to the hull hatches & portholes are needed to depict Santa Maria accurately (there are plenty of good online images to help).
-Dora Wings released a second boxing for a Regia Aeronautica S.55 torpedo bomber and will release the S.55A in a third boxing.
-Italiankits plan to release Balbo's ‘X’ variant, which had a more streamlined hull, fully enclosed cockpit and engine covers as seen in the second image.
+Dora Wings released a second boxing for a Regia Aeronautica S.55 torpedo bomber and the S.55A came in a third boxing.
+Fabrimore Soldier have also released a limited edition 1/72 3D printed model of Balbo's S.55X.

 Savoia Marchetti S.66.
 This was an enlarged version of the S.55 that first flew in 1931.
 It was powered by a trio of FIAT A.24R engines with seating in each hull for up to 11 passengers.
 16 were in service with the Ala Littoria airline and the Regia Aeronautica used a few for search and rescue.
-No kits are known of this aircraft.

 Savoia Marchetti S.73.
 A trimotor passenger aircraft that first flew in 1934 after a development time of just 4 months.
 This was due, in most part, to having same wing structure as the S.55.
 It was used widely in both the Ala Littoria and Belgian Sabena airline.
 The Regia Aeronautica used them for military transport duties.
 Although this aircraft was an obsolete design, it was cheap, rugged and easy to fly.
 A few Belgian S.73's were flown to Britain to serve in the RAF.
 The 1/72 Supermodel/Italeri SM.81 kit would make a good starting point for a S.73 conversion with just a few modifications to the fuselage required.
 The SEM Models conversion set is now discontinued.

 Savoia Marchetti SM.75.
 When first built this was the largest aircraft built by Savoia and the first to feature a retractable undercarriage.
 Used extensively by Ala Littoria, most were commandeered for transport use.
 A military version was developed which shared some features seen on the SM.82.
 Broplan released three 1/72 vacuform kits covering the early, bis and RT variants.
-Italiankits also have a series of SM.75 conversion sets planned all based around the Italeri SM.82 kit

 Savoia Marchetti SM.78.
 First flown in 1932, this is the last of the biplane flying boats of Italian origin.
 It was eventually replaced by the CANT Z.501 in 1938.
 Choroszy Modelbud’s 1/72 resin kit is well worth considering.
 It is well moulded but a bit fiddly.

 Savoia Marchetti SM.86.
 The SM.86 was another dive bomber prototype.
 Sharing little common with the SM.85, this all new design was powered by inline Walter Sagitta engines.
 With improved aerodynamics, tests proved it was a faster and more capable machine but no orders were placed despite the desperate need for dive bombers.
-A second prototype was built, powered by Isotta Fraschini Gamma engines.
+A second prototype was built powered by Isotta Fraschini Gamma engines.
 LF Models produced 1/72 resin kits covering both engine types.

 Savoia Marchetti SM.91.
 This twin-boom long range fighter bomber prototype first flew in 1943.
 It was powered by two DB605 engines which gave it a top speed of 363mph.
 The crew sat in a centrally mounted cockpit nacelle and it was well armed.
 The only kit known is the discontinued 1/72 KPL vacuform kit.